Nitish-Kumar-62/CodeAlpha_imageGallery/README.md

 ## 🎯 Project Objective

-This project was developed as part of the **CodeAlpha Frontend Development Internship** to demonstrate HTML, CSS, and JavaScript skills through an interactive image gallery.
+This project was developed as part of the *@CodeAlpha Frontend Development Internship** to demonstrate HTML, CSS, and JavaScript skills through an interactive image gallery.

 ## 👨‍💻 Author

-**Nitish Rana**
+**Nitish Kumar**

-## 📄 License

-This project is created for educational and internship purposes.